Skip to main content

 We recommend troubleshooting step by step as follows:

-(1) Compare with Guandata's reference data to see if the runtime in your environment is reasonable
+(1) Compare with Guandata reference data to determine whether the run duration in your environment is reasonable

-You may consider optimizing by increasing network bandwidth or improving database performance.
+Consider optimizing by improving network bandwidth and database performance.

-Guandata official update efficiency information (for reference only):
+Guandata official update efficiency reference is as follows (for reference only):

 Network environment: 50M

-For large dataset update tasks, if possible, avoid running them during the above peak periods.
+For large dataset update tasks, avoid the above peak periods when business is not affected.